kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/TensorflowOnYarnTutorial.md

 With the help of custom python scripts, user can run Tensorflow jobs easily by auto creating Yarnfile.

 Please refer to [Run Tensorflow Job Using Helper Script](RunTensorflowJobUsingHelperScript.html) for more details.
+This is also recommended approach.

 ### Use raw YARN service spec to run job